gieflij/data_structure/README.md

 # for_the_sw

-this is about "data structure" all codes are regarding to data structure
+This is about "data structure".
+All codes are regarding to data structure.

 stack_merge_1
 : merge two stacks then make new stack. but only use push and pop